makkoncept/entry_management_system/README.md

 -   Visit http://localhost.com:5000 in your faviourite browser to view the application.

 ## Important note<a name="imp_note"></a>
-- The application that is deployed or that you will run locally can face some issues while sending the mails and messages.
+The application that is deployed or that you will run locally can face some issues while sending the mails and messages.

 - **Mails**
     - _local deployement:_ After entering your email and password in the `.env` file, you must also toggle on [this gmail setting](https://myaccount.google.com/lesssecureapps) for your account.
     - _heroku deployed app:_ I have made a gmail account for exactly the above necessary step.
 Therefore the mails can be sent without any problem from the heroku deployed app.

 - **Messages** -
     - _local_deployement:_ The application uses the free tier of twilio message sending api.
-In addition to adding the auto keys in the `.env` file, you must also manually white-list the numbers that you aim to send the message from your twilio developer dashboard.
+In addition to adding the auto keys in the `.env` file, you must also manually white-list the numbers that you aim to send the message to your twilio developer dashboard.
     - _heroku deployed app:_ For the deployed version of the application, I have whitelisted my phone numbers.
 Therefore, the messages will be sent only to those two numbers.